 Nursing home abuse is a serious crime committed against a family’s most vulnerable members.
 If you believe that you or a loved one has been a victim of nursing home abuse, don’t hesitate to contact us today for help.
+At Anastopoulo Law Firm we have more than 25 years of experience handling complex personal injury and wrongful death claims, including those involving nursing home abuse and neglect.

 Tips for Identifying Nursing Home Abuse